Sanjay-j-p/GUI_rosbag_webcam_recorder/README.md

 # GUI_rosbag_webcam_recorder
 Overview:
-This repository contains code and resources for a ROS (Robot Operating System) noetic project that captures video from a webcam and publishes it as a ROS topic while providing functionality to record the data as a ROS bag file.
+This repository contains code and resources for a ROS (Robot Operating System) noetic project that captures video from a webcam and publishes it as a ROS topic while providing functionality to record the data as a ROS bag file , play back the saved file or live video stream.